knobs-dials/unicode-tool/font/README.md

 ## Dependencies

 fontforge
-* standalone font editor, but we use it for its scripting interface
+* standalone font editor (GUI), but the conveersion uses it for its scripting interface
 * see https://fontforge.org/

+fontforge python API
+* the glyph generation and codepoint coverage uses this for all the heavy lifting

+imagemagick
+* creates montage

 On ubuntu this is covered by

         apt install fontforge-nox python3-fontforge imagemagick